mltlachac/IEEEjBHI2020/README.md

 Due to privacy concerns, we are unable to share the raw message data.
 However, we have included two Python scripts, Tlachac_featureEngineeringTexts.ipynb and Tlachac_featureEngineeringTweets.ipynb, which we used to extract the features datasets.
 All of the feature datasets used in the paper are available in the featureDataset folder.
 The Python script Tlachac_machineLearningCode.ipynb inputs these feature datasets.
 The results from this code were used by Tlachac_VisualizationsCode.ipynb which contains additional boxplots of the results.

-For information about recieved text messages, see the repository: https://github.com/mltlachac/IEEEBHI2019.
+For more information about this research, visit https://emutivo.wpi.edu/.
 If you have a similar message dataset, we are open to collaboration.
 Contact mltlachac@wpi.edu.

 If you use the code, data, or visualizations from this repository, cite: